Area-53-Robotics/53E-Notebook-Over-Under-2023-2024/entries/lift/identify.typ

   title: "Identify: Elevation",
   type: "identify",
   date: datetime(year: 2024, month: 1, day: 03),
+  author: "John Kelley",
+  witness: "Violet Ridge",
 )

 After the Capital Beltway Challenge, we decided that our robot needed some way to elevate.
 We noticed that not many teams were able to elevate at all, even this late into the season, meaning that we can still score near maximum points by elevating.

 #image("./identify.svg")